Education Programs

 2.1 The Motions of the Ocean

-Animals can be grouped into many different categories, including those based on their physical properties.
-In this lesson, we will explore how these physical traits influence the lives of aquatic animals and how they help these fascinating creatures move through their underwater environments.
-This program will give a better understanding of how form and function work together in the aquatic world.
+Animals can be grouped into many different categories, including those based on their physical characteristics and properties.
+These traits influence the lives of aquatic animals and help them move through their underwater environments.
+Come explore and gain a better understanding of how form and function work together in the aquatic world.

 2.2 Life is a Cycle

-Animals come in a wide variety of shapes, sizes, and colors– all of which can change depending on their life cycle stage.
-Through engaging activities and exploration, be challenged to think like scientific researchers by investigating the unique life cycles of plants and animals.
-Discover how the life cycles of marine organisms compare to those of humans by observing our animals right here at Georgia Aquarium.
+Animals come in a wide variety of shapes, sizes, and colors—all of which can change throughout their life cycles.
+Through engaging activities and exploration, think like scientific researchers as you investigate the unique life cycles of plants and animals.
+Discover how the life cycles of marine organisms compare to those of humans by observing animals right here at Georgia Aquarium.

 -